Janus: Curiatius

 The epithet Curiatius is found in association with Iuno Sororia as designating the deity to which one of the two altars behind the Tigillum Sororium was dedicated.
 Festus and other ancient authors explain Curiatius by the aetiological legend of the Tigillum: the expiation undergone by P. Horatius after his victory over the Alban Curiatii for the murder of his own sister, by walking under a beam with his head veiled.

 Capdeville sees this epithet as related exclusively to the characters of the legend and the rite itself: He cites the analysis by Dumézil as his authority.

 Schilling supposes it was probably a sacrum originally entrusted to the gens Horatia that allowed the desacralisation of the iuvenes at the end of the military season, later transferred to the state.
 Janus's patronage of a rite of passage would be natural.
 The presence of Juno would be related to the date (Kalends), her protection of the iuvenes, soldiers, or the legend itself.

 Schilling's opinion is that it is related to curia, as the Tigillum was located not far from the curiae veteres.

 Renard considered Schilling's interpretation unacceptable, even though supported by an inscription (lictor curiatius) because of the different quantity of the u, short in curiatius, curis and Curitis and long in curia.
 Moreover, it is part of the different interpretation of the meaning of the ritual of the Tigillum Sororium proposed by Herbert Jennings Rose, Kurt Latte, and Robert Schilling himself.

 Renard connects the epithet's meaning to the curis or cuiris, the spear of Juno Curitis as here she is given the epithet of Sororia, corresponding to the usual epithet Geminus of Janus and to the twin or feminine nature of the passage between two coupled posts.

-In summary, the etymology of Curiatius remains uncertain.On the role of Janus in the rite of the Tigillum Sororium see also the section that follows.
+In summary, the etymology of Curiatius remains uncertain.